Shanzay2000/CS-437-Project/README.md

 - No paired correspondence is required — the network learns the style difference between the two domains unsupervised.
 - The trained generator translates all Roboflow labeled images into KhomarDas visual style (texture, lighting, weathering), while the petroglyph layout and ground-truth bounding boxes remain unchanged.
 - Translated images are appended to the labeled training set, doubling annotated diversity at zero annotation cost.

-**Why KhomarDas as the style target?** The 202 KhomarDas annotated images are the closest labeled data to the Gichioda test domain — same country, same field conditions, same rock surface types.
-Translating Roboflow images into this style directly bridges the gap to what the detector sees at test time.

 ---